advait2016/ContactSharingApp/README.md

 This is my first project
-This app lets users share contact information using Qrcode we use Zxing library for generation of QRcode proper coding standards are not followed (Sorry)
+This app lets users share contact information using Qrcode we use Zxing library for generation of QRcode proper coding standards are not followed